facjure/public-domain-poetry/README.md

 If you're a developer and want to move literature forward, fork us, add new poems, send a pull request.

-If you're a poet, publisher, or educator, or simply somone interested in poetry, request access by sending an email to priyatam@facjure.com and signup for a free [github](https://github.com/) account.
+If you're a poet, publisher, or educator, or student interested in poetry, request access by sending an email to priyatam@facjure.com and signup for a free [github](https://github.com/) account.
+We will help you get up and running.

-Help us, please, to create the world's largest open platform for poetry on the public domain, and beyond.
+Help us, please, to create the world's largest open platform for poetry from the public domain and *beyond*.

 ## Copyright & License

-Poetroid is built by Facjure LLC, released under the Opensource Eclipse Plugin License v 1.0.
-Your use of this repo is subject to terms and conditions on the license.
+Copyright (c) Facjure LLC.
+All rights reserved.

+The use and distribution terms for this software are covered by [Eclipse Plugin License v 1.0]((http://opensource.org/licenses/eclipse-1.0.php)), which can be found in the file epl-v10.html at the root of this distribution.

+By using this software in any fashion, you are agreeing to be bound by the terms of this license.
+You must not remove this notice, or any other, from this software.